The Easy Guide To Budget Versus Actual Variance Analysis

 So, let’s put on our financial detective hats and learn how to spot and interpret the clues that lead to the treasure of financial stability and growth!

-Budget vs. Actual: The Concept
+Budget Versus Actual: The Concept

 The core concept of budget variance analysis might sound pretty complicated, but it really isn’t.
 In simple terms, it’s a financial analysis technique used to determine the difference – the variance – between your budgeted figures and the actual results at the end of a specific period.
 These variances can be favorable (when actual revenue is higher than budgeted or actual expenses are lower) or unfavorable (when actual revenue is lower or expenses are higher).